remix-run/react-router/docs/routers/create-browser-router.md

     return Promise.all(
       matches.map((match, i) =>
         match.resolve(async (handler) => {
+          // Whatever you pass to `handler` will be passed as the 2nd parameter
+          // to your loader/action
           let result = await handler(context);
           return { type: "data", result };
         })